AkhilSharma90/Akhil-Tutorials-Website/content/docs/elixir/elixir/02_creating_a_simple_web_server.md

 Using your browser or postman, you can enter the request `localhost:4000/` and you should see the `Hello World` message.

 You have just learnt how to set up and configure a server for your elixir project.
 You can add more route definitions and try it out unti you get it.
 Remember, repitition is key.

+### Learn How To Build AI Projects

+Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Go where you learng about building with AI and getting the best knowledge there is currently.
+Here's the [link](https://akhilsharmatech.gumroad.com/l/zgxqq).